LibreShark/sharkdumps/n64-xplorer.md

 # N64 Xplorer 64

-_Note: Xplorer and Xploder refer to the same product.
-Blaze was very inconsistent with their branding and used both names interchangeably._
+_NOTE: Xplorer and Xploder refer to the same product.
+Blaze was inconsistent with their branding and used both names interchangeably._

 Published in Europe by Blaze.